ThetreLive/.github/profile/README.md

 3. Free Movies - Free movies are directly accessed via theta edgestore using a specific key and relpath.

 4. DRM Based Recorded Movies - These movies require the viewer to own an NFT from the movie's collection.
 It is stored in Theta EdgeCloud for DRM Based Access.
-These movies can be watched at any time, since they're always available.
+These movies can be watched at any time, since they're always available. [/utils/theta.ts](https://github.com/ThetreLive/thetre-website/blob/master/src/utils/theta.ts)

 5. DRM Based Livestreamed Movies - These movies also require an NFT from the movie's collection.
 But they're not stored anywhere, which saves alot of backend cost.
 Such movies are directly live streamed(just like they do in movie theatres) by the proposer by following the schedule they specify.
 Therefore, they are not always available to be watched.
 Proposer can find a button to start livestreaming in the watch page, where they can generate stream url and key.

+    Check out the [thetaPlayer.tsx](https://github.com/ThetreLive/thetre-website/blob/master/src/components/thetaPlayer.tsx) component that allows to run Theta EdgeCloud Videos/Streams seemlessly.

 6. Chatrooms - Thetre allows viewers to libp2p based chatrooms where they can do the following operations -